stesie/elm-talk/talk.md

 Note:

-* bei Typ-Fehlern wird angegeben, welcher Typ erwartet wurde und was man tatsächlich geliefert hat
+* for typ mismatches it shows what type was expected (and why) and what you actually provided
-* und der Compiler redet von sich in der Ich-Form :-)
+* compiler is speaking of itself in 1st person form :-)

 <!--v-->